-and ECVNF, measured represents the measured actual energy consumption of a VNF, which is obtained by summing up the measured energy consumption of its constituent Virtualized Network Function Components (VNFC).
+and ECVNF,estimated represents the total energy consumption of a VNF, which is obtained by summing up the energy consumption of its constituent Virtualized Network Function Components (VNFC).
 The unit of this KPI is J.

-5.2.3.i.2.2 Formula of measured energy consumption of VNF
+5.2.3.i.2.2 Formula of energy consumption of VNF

-The formula of ECVNF, measured is described as below:
+Same as currently defined in clauses 6.7.3.1.2 of TS 28.554 [2], the formula of ECVNF, estimated is described as below: